xikodev/timesheriff/TERMS.md

 ## 5. Availability and Modifications

-TimeChief is provided “as is” with no guarantees of uptime, reliability, or continued feature support.
+TimeSheriff is provided “as is” with no guarantees of uptime, reliability, or continued feature support.
 We may update, remove, or add features at any time without notice.

 ---